jlariza/jlariza/README.md

 ### Hi there 👋 I am José Luis.

 I am an electronic engineer that ended up working as a software developer,  And I Love it!

-I am currently the Technical lead at [Swapps](https://swapps.com/) and have been working there since 2015.
-I love learning constantly and Swapps has been the best site for that.

 I like to work mainly on **python and Django**, but I have experience with other programming languages and frameworks such as: